ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to set up a Raspberry Pi/index.md

 ## Conclusion

 That was the fast track to get your Raspberry Pi up and running.
+If you need further assistance, check out the [official documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html).

 We'll use this setup for the following topics:

 - [Emulating a Time Capsule](https://czyrnik.me/blog/how-to-use-a-raspberry-as-time-capsule-macos)